-17 Aug 10 moderating tips to follow for successful focus groups
+10 moderating tips to follow for successful focus groups

 This includes honing people skills and developing the ability to tease out informative responses from a variety of people in a timely manner.
 Important skills an effective moderator should build on include listening skills, ability to be flexible, management and organisation skills.

 First up, you need a solid discussion guide of course, but it’s also a good idea to have a plan and a timing structure for which questions you will ask and at approximately what point you will ask them during the session.

-3) Include a Variety of Exercises
+3. Include a variety of exercises

 Being a moderator in a focus group means you should always try to vary the exercises in order to maintain interest and enthusiastic engagement among the participants.
 An example of this could be rating scales, role-playing or word associations to try and keep the session varied.

 It is important to help focus group participants feel comfortable right away by establishing a warm atmosphere.
 Personally greet participants and thank them for coming – make them feel comfortable.
 Give everyone a badge so that they know each other’s names and this can also make the environment feel friendlier.

-5) Establish the Rules at the Start
+5. Establish the rules at the start

 If a session is taking place at a market research facility, you should be certain that participants are informed of that fact the session will be recorded at recruitment stage but also include a reminder before the session starts.
 Find out more about this in the MRS Codes of Conduct.

-6) Conduct an Ice-Breaker
+6. Conduct an ice-breaker

 Starting off by asking everyone to answer one or two simple questions – such as ‘where do you live?’ or ‘tell us something unusual about yourself’ – can help make them more comfortable with each other and more willing to provide in-depth answers during the focus group.

 It’s important for the moderator to remain neutral and to avoid asking leading questions that might influence participant’s answers.
 Remember that the job is to guide the discussion and keep it focused, not to join in or dominate it.